-The very end of the United States.
-No, I’m not talking about another President Trump shenanigan or self-destructive Millennial trend.
-Let’s take a step back and discuss simpler topics, like driving through the Overseas Highways to visit the unique tropical island city of Key West.
-Yes, a lot of people are infected with wanderlust dream of the bright lights of big US cities, fancy Eurotrip adventures, and Asian excursions to parts unknown.
-But if you want to experience clear waters and nice sunsets, continue reading for tips about reaching this Southernmost US city.
+If you want to get to the very end of the US, take a drive on the Overseas Highways to visit the unique city of Key West.
+Yes, a lot of people are infected with dreams of the bright lights of big US cities, fancy Eurotrip adventures, and excursions to parts unknown.
+But if you want to experience clear waters and stunning sunsets, continue reading for tips about reaching the southernmost city in the US.

 Figuring Out the Logistics: Driving There

+If you want to get to Key West, driving there across the ocean is a unique experience.
 Whether you’re a Floridian planning a family excursion, a snowbird or out-of-state visitor escaping the cold, or an international guest fresh off the plane looking to cross off this bucket list destination, finding the best route can be a struggle.
 For the sake of simplicity, it’s best to assume you’re coming from cities within the state of Florida, like Orlando, Miami, and Fort Myers.
+And if you can, there’s no better way to enjoy the scenery and the sea breeze on the Overseas Highway than by making the drive in a convertible.

 Duration: 3 hours and 30 minutes